ephemeral-laboratories/usemy-name-site/common-excuses.md

 # Common Excuses

+In this section, common excuses or justifications for incorrect handling of names are addressed and debunked.
+By highlighting these excuses, users can become more aware of potential pitfalls and learn how to overcome them when encountering challenges in using names correctly.

-A collection of false claims commonly heard while filing complaints myself.
+So far, all of these were gathered while filing complaints myself.

 ## “There is no standard way to represent names with only one part!”